MistaTwista/trust/README.md

     ```

     When complete, `./x.py install` will place several programs into
-    `$PREFIX/bin`: `rustc`, the Rust compiler, and `rustdoc`, the
+    `$PREFIX/bin`: `rustc`, the Trust compiler, and `rustdoc`, the
     API-documentation tool.
 This install does not include [Cargo],
-    Rust's package manager.
+    Trust's package manager.
 To build and install Cargo, you may
     run `./x.py install cargo` or set the `build.extended` key in
     `config.toml` to `true` to build and install all tools.